 You can get an instant quote using DXF files and specifying the required thickness in an intuitive user interface.
-After you specify a thickness, you can specify material, finish, features, and inspection requirements as needed.
-In order to successfully upload a DXF, there are a few requirements that should be considered:
+After you specify a thickness, you can specify the material, finish, features, and inspection requirements.
+Designers should consider a few requirements to upload a DXF successfully:

-A DXF (Drawing Interchange Format, or Drawing Exchange Format) is a CAD data file format for enabling data exchange between AutoCAD and other programs.
-DXF files are typically used for sheet metal fabrication.
+A DXF (Drawing Interchange Format or Drawing Exchange Format) is a CAD data file format enabling data exchange between AutoCAD and other programs.
+DXF files are best for laser cutting and sheet cutting.

 Cut files only

 The best way to get an instant quote with a DXF is to upload a cut file, not the full drawing.
 Using a DXF will create a quote for a “flat cut” sheet metal part without bends.
 If there are bends in the part, the best way to quote is by using a 3D CAD model.

 Because annotations (like bubble annotations or tolerances) are not part of the geometry, we can filter those out.
 However, tolerance callouts will need to be specified in the instant quote and included on an attached drawing for accurate pricing.